hannuorn/Crunch/weekly/weekly7.md

 For now, the decompressed file is named filename.txt_crunch_deco to avoid messing with the original.

+You can Win-64 executable in the repo at

+    obj/opt/crunch.exe

 Progress:
 * Fixed a problem in the package-merge algorithm